 Collectives: calculation of the charge: reduction of Stamp Duty Reserve Tax where exempt investments are held by a fund

-The provisions of paragraphs 2 & 3 of FA99/SCH19 impose a charge to Stamp Duty Reserve Tax (SDRT) at the rate of 0.5 per cent on the market value of a unit which is surrendered or otherwise transferred to the manager of that unit trust.
-A corresponding SDRT charge applies to the surrender or transfer of shares in an Open-Ended Investment Company (OEIC) to the Authorised Corporate Director of the OEIC by virtue of the Stamp Duty & Stamp Duty Reserve Tax (Open-Ended Investment Companies) Regulations 1987 (SI 1997/1156).
+Paragraph 2 & 3 of FA99/SCH19 imposes a 0.5% Stamp Duty Reserve Tax (SDRT) charge on the market value of a unit which is surrendered or otherwise transferred to the manager of that unit trust.
+A corresponding SDRT charge applies to the surrender or transfer of shares in an Open-Ended Investment Company (OEIC) to the Authorised Corporate Director of the OEIC by virtue of the Stamp Duty & Stamp Duty Reserve Tax (Open-Ended Investment Companies) Regulations 1997 (SI 1997/1156).

 Specifically, SDRT is calculated by reference to the total value of all units (or OEIC shares) that are surrendered during a one-week ‘charging period’.
 A ‘charging period’ means a week covering a period of seven days beginning with a Sunday.

 Paragraph 4 FA99/SCH19 provides for a reduction of SDRT payable during a ‘charging week’ where the total number of units or OEIC shares surrendered to the fund manager in a ‘relevant two-week period’ exceeds the number of units or OEIC shares of the same ‘class’ issued by the fund manager in that period.

 The amount of SDRT payable can be further reduced under Paragraph 5 FA99/SCH19 if, in the relevant two-week period, the trust or OEIC property holds both exempt and non-exempt investments.